-The "Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act" was signed by President Trump on December 27th, which means the SBA and Treasury must release guidance on these new rules by January 6th, 2021.
+The "Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act" was signed by President Trump on December 27th, which meant the SBA and Treasury were required to release guidance on these new rules by January 6th, 2021.

 As was the case with the CARES Act and the Flexibility Act, we can expect rolling guidance released from the SBA and Treasury over the course of the next few months.
+In the 01/06/21 IFRs the SBA announced that it intends to release a comprehensive set of interim final rules that would cover all aspects of loan forgiveness and the loan review process under one document